Skip to main content

 • stability

-• “Disappointing; it is obviously unfinished, very buggy and clunky, and it's basically a worse version of the original.
-On top of that, the new features are definitely not worth the 7 years of wait.”
+• “Disappointing, it is obviously unfinished, it's very buggy and clunky, and it's basically a worse version of the original.
+On top of that, the things that are new are definitely not worth the 7 years of wait.”

 • “As it currently stands, it's a buggy mess that is borderline unplayable.
-The developer is working to fix it, and I will change my review to positive if this game gets fixed, but as of right now, I just can't recommend it.”
+The dev is working to fix it; we'll see how it goes.
+I will change my review to positive if this game gets fixed, but as of right now, I just can't recommend it.”

 • gameplay